-Review: Binary Trigger – Best Way To Legally Simulate Full Auto
+Binary Trigger – Reviewing the Best Way To Legally Simulate Full Auto

 Have you ever wanted a machine gun but can’t afford the high cost?
-Well Franklin Armory’s Binary Trigger simulates full auto.
-The important part to understand is that this is 100% ATF approved and legal.
+Well, Franklin Armory’s Binary Trigger simulates full auto.
+The important part to understand is that as of this writing*, this is 100% ATF approved and legal.
 The BFSIII trigger is Franklin Armory’s latest AR-15 trigger design.

 The Binary Trigger works by taking advantage of an interpretation of what is considered “semi-auto”.
-According to the ATF, semi auto is defined by a single manipulation of the trigger and a single round is fired.
-Most triggers are pull triggers.
+According to the ATF, semi-auto is defined by a single manipulation of the trigger and a single round is fired.
+Most triggers are what are usually called “pull triggers.”
 You pull the trigger and that releases the hammer to hit the firing pin which fires the round.
-While less common, release triggers exist and perform in a similar fashion however they only release the hammer when the trigger is released.
+While less common, release triggers do exist.
+They perform in a similar fashion however they only release the hammer when the trigger is released.
 You see release triggers in competitive shotguns like in Skeet and Trap.
 The trigger finger uses fewer muscles to release the trigger than it does to pull it.
 So when a shotgun shooter is ready to shoot some clays, they preload the trigger by pulling it back.
 They aim and as soon as they release the trigger forward, the shotgun fires.

 The ATF recognizes the release of the trigger as a separate manipulation.
-So a pull and release trigger is considered two independant manipulations of the trigger and therefore is considered semi-auto.
+So a pull and release trigger is considered two independent manipulations of the trigger and therefore is considered semi-auto.

 Everything in the photo above is what you get from Franklin Armory.
 What is not in the photo is a stiffer buffer spring but you get one as well.
 The buffer spring is only used in case you experience any issues.
 The trigger comes with two sets of hammer and trigger springs.
 This is to help with trigger pull.
 The safety is ambidextrous with a short and long lever.

 Below you can see the BFSIII on the left.
-The disconector is actually two halves.
+The disconnector is actually two halves.

 Fostech makes a similar trigger system called the Echo Trigger.
 The major difference between the BFSIII trigger and the Echo trigger is that the Echo requires a proprietary bolt carrier group.
 The benefit to the proprietary bolt carrier group is that you cannot outrun the trigger.
-Which is common problem with the BFSIII when you go too fast, the hammer does not reset properly and you have a malfunction.
+This is a common problem with the BFSIII.
+When you go too fast, the hammer does not reset properly and you have a malfunction.

-But don’t let that dissuade you from the BFSIII.
+Don’t let that dissuade you from the BFSIII though!
 One downside to the Echo Trigger is the proprietary bolt carrier group.
 This limits you to what guns you can use it in.
 Now Fostech has come out with their Echo ARii trigger and it no longer requires their proprietary bolt but it does require a standard M16 style bolt carrier group to interact with the ARii trigger lock.
 This still limits you to AR15’s that use a full auto bolt carrier group.
-The BFSIII trigger is compatible in guns that take AR-15 triggers.
+The BFSIII trigger is compatible with guns that take AR-15 triggers.
 No special BCG required.

 You could also look into the hand cranks that pull the trigger as you rotate the crank.
 These require a little finesse in installation to get the right sweet spot so that it pulls the trigger and releases it so that the hammer resets properly.